 Please bring to class each week:-

-- in a solid plastic container with a lid (NOT in a plastic bag)
+- Food rewards in a belt bag OR in a solid plastic container with a lid (NOT in a plastic bag)

-- Do NOT bring dried food or treats that crumbles and fall apart.
+- Do NOT bring any dried food or treats or chicken or other meat that crumbles and falls apart.
+Read more about food....

 - Poo bags